 Loading the Default Particle Texture

-For convenience when drawing, the game engine will preload the default particle texture, particle.png, located in the assets/particles folder.
+>>HEREFor convenience when drawing, the game engine will preload the default particle texture, particle.png, located in the assets/particles folder.
 This operation can be integrated as part of the defaultResources initialization process.

 Edit default_resources.js in the src/engine/resources folder, add an import from texture.js to access the texture loading functionality, define a constant string for the location of the particle texture map, and an accessor for this string.